Students who have already earned a Master of Science degree from the UW will follow the these procedures.

-The warrant is signed by the Supervisory Committee after successful completion of the exam.
-Upon completion of the Exam students need to return the signed warrant to the ME Graduate Advising Office no later than the last day of that quarter (defined as the last day of exams).
-If the warrant is not received by this deadline, candidacy will be awarded the following quarter and registration for that quarter will be required.
+The warrant is signed by the Supervisory Committee after the successful completion of the exam.
+Upon completion of the Exam, students need to return the signed warrant to the ME Graduate Advising Office no later than the last day of that quarter (defined as the last day of exams).
+If the warrant is not received by this deadline, candidacy will be awarded the following quarter, and registration for that quarter will be required.

 Candidacy will be conferred on the last day of a quarter and certificates are issued by the Graduation Academic Records office approximately 4 months after this date.
 In addition, the candidacy will be posted to the student's transcripts.
 For more information see Doctoral Degree policies.